fricciardi/datetime2/docs/index.rst

    >>> print(d2.iso.day_of_year())
    158

-What makes :mod:`datetime2` powerful is that we can mix these attributes, independently from how the date object was built:
+One of the strength of :mod:`datetime2` is that we can mix these attributes, independently from how the date object is built:

 .. doctest::